 Amended: 2015; 2020

-Publisher reserves the right to change advertising rates and policy conditions given in this document at any time without notice.
+HTA reserves the right to change policy conditions given in this document at any time without notice.

-Contracts, Orders or Copy Instructions containing conditions that conflict with the publisher’s policies will not be considered binding on the publisher.
+Contracts, Orders or Copy Instructions containing conditions that conflict with HTA’s policies will not be considered binding on HTA.

 All advertising orders are subject to the Hoof Trimmers Association Inc. Editorial Committee’s acceptance.
 Verbal or written confirmation of receipt of an order from any person(s) of the Association other than the Executive Director on behalf of the Committee does not constitute acceptance.
-The Committee reserves the right to reject, cancel or omit prior to publication date, any advertisement that is considered to be objectionable in wording or appearance, misleading or not in the public interest, notwithstanding receipt by advertiser of publisher’s invoice and order acknowledgment.
+The Committee reserves the right to reject, cancel or omit prior to publication date, any advertisement that is considered to be objectionable in wording or appearance, misleading or not in the public interest, notwithstanding receipt by advertiser of HTA’s invoice and order acknowledgment.

-Payments for advertising insertions are due and payable upon receipt of invoice from the publisher or with insertion order provided to publisher.
-Payments and insertion orders must reach the publisher on or before the published newsletter deadline, and if not, the publisher reserves the right not to fulfill the order.
+Payments for advertising insertions are due and payable upon receipt of invoice from the HTA or with insertion order provided to HTA.
+Payments and insertion orders must reach the HTA on or before the published newsletter deadline.
+HTA reserves the right not to fulfill any order not submitted by the published deadline.

-The publisher reserves the right to charge $20 or the maximum allowable state of Wisconsin limit for each returned check.
-Upon a check return or an account in arrears, publisher reserves the right to prohibit advertiser from future insertions or to require payment in the form of a cashiers check or money order.

-The publisher reserves the right to hold advertiser and/or its advertising agency jointly and severally liable for such monies as are due and payable to the publisher.
+HTA reserves the right to hold advertiser and/or its advertising agency jointly and severally liable for such monies as are due and payable to HTA for advertising.

-Orders containing incorrect rates will be regarded as clerical errors and the publisher will bill the advertiser for advertising rates in force at the time.
+Orders containing incorrect rates will be regarded as clerical errors and HTA will bill the advertiser for advertising rates in force at the time.

 Any tax hereafter applicable to advertising will be added to the prevailing rates.

 Advertiser and advertising agency recognize and accept that the following language appears within the publication: “The Hoof Trimmers Association, Inc. reserves the right to refuse to publish any advertising or article that it deems not in the public interest.
 Articles, statements (including product claims) and opinions published are those of the person or organization making the statement or claim as its own, and may not necessarily be those of the Hoof Trimmers Association, Inc. The Association will take it as a favor to be notified promptly whenever any advertiser’s dealings with members or subscribers are not in good faith or demonstrate a lack of business honor.
 Contact the Executive Director for the complaint procedure.”
-“Reproduction or transmission in any form or by any means, in whole or part, of the editorial or advertising content or illustrations is expressly forbidden without the written consent of the publisher.”
+“Reproduction or transmission in any form or by any means, in whole or part, of the editorial or advertising content or illustrations is expressly forbidden without the written consent of the Hoof Trimmers Association, Inc.”

-Each advertisement is accepted with the understanding that the advertiser and/or advertising agency are authorized to publish it s entire contents, represent it to be suitable for mailing and to comply with Second Class Postal Regulations and agrees to indemnify the publisher against any loss or expense resulting from claims arising out of its publication.
-The publisher requires that proof of postal clearance be provided prior to publication of any advertisement containing contest copy.
+Each advertisement is accepted with the understanding that the advertiser and/or advertising agency are authorized to publish its entire contents, represent it to be suitable for mailing and to comply with Second Class Postal Regulations and agrees to indemnify HTA against any loss or expense resulting from claims arising out of its publication..

-The publisher assumes no responsibility for improper use of coupons forming part of an advertisement.
+HTA assumes no responsibility for improper use of coupons forming part of an advertisement.